How to Build an Underground Farm in Minecraft

 2. Provide an appropriate light source

 Your underground farm needs light to grow and prosper.
 As shown in the table above, most light sources are bright enough to grow crops without the aid of sunlight.
-Torches are by far the simplest and cheapest option; placing them at least 12 blocks apart will guarantee that your crops have enough light and that mobs won’t spawn.
+Torches are the simplest and cheapest option; placing them at least 12 blocks apart will guarantee that your crops have enough light and that mobs won’t spawn.
 If you want a fancier décor, try using glowstone or crafting redstone lamps.
 Both give off the same light level as sunlight and have more visual appeal.
 Keep in mind that redstone lamps require switches or redstone setups to turn on, however.

 3. Place dirt within four blocks of water